Greece pushes back migrants after Turkish border 'onslaught'

 "We don't have an obligation to stop people leaving our country but Greece has the duty to treat them as human beings!"
 The EU statement expressed condolences with Turkey over the deadly Idlib strike and said the bloc was ready to step up humanitarian support.

-"The EU is actively engaged to uphold the EU-Turkey (migration pact) and to support Greece and Bulgaria to protect the EU's external borders," said European Council President Charles Michel, who chairs the 27 national leaders of the bloc.
+"The EU is actively engaged to uphold the EU-Turkey (migration pact) and to support Greece and Bulgaria to protect the EU's external borders," European Council President Charles Michel, who chairs the 27 national leaders of the bloc, said after a call with Turkish President Tayyip Erdogan.
+The head of the bloc's executive European Commission, Ursula von der Leyen, said the EU was ready to involve its border agency Frontex to help control the land border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)